rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

    If there are errors, it's likely because it's already been deleted.

-   Here's a final exercise: if you want to remove all the Security Group Rules in a specific Security Group without deleting the group itself.
+   Here's a final exercise: You want to remove all the Security Group Rules in a specific Security Group without deleting the group itself.

-   And sure you can, but remember to not do this in Production (!!!) since your Cloud Servers would lose all the protection you've spent so many hours (minutes/ seconds) creating:
+   And sure you can, but remember to not do this in Production (!!!) since your Cloud Servers would lose all the protection you've spent so many hours (minutes/seconds) creating:

 ```sh
 # Delete all rules within a specific Security Group